The Curriculum

 A Year, Not Just a Term

-Nyenzo runs on a 52-week academic calendar with four terms, three short breaks, and a summer pause.
-Thirty content weeks.
-Thirty-four exam weeks.
+Nyenzo runs on a 52-week academic calendar with four terms.
+Thirty teaching weeks.
 Six enrichment weeks for projects and recovery.
+Four revision-and-exam weeks at the end of each term.
+Twelve break weeks across the year.

 Whatever week your child joins, the calendar picks them up where they are.
 No catch-up panic, no missed-week gaps.